Mu-Waleed/CSCS-351-A-22-11081/Assignment 1/README.md

 **2)** test_code.py<br />

 main.py is the code file that is required to test.
 This is written by me specifically for this assignment. test_code.py is the testing code file that will test the main.py by using unittest.
+5 test cases were used to test the main.py and all test cases were correct and no issue was found in the code.

 ![alt text](https://github.com/Mu-Waleed/CSCS-351-A-22-11081/blob/main/Assignment%201/Screenshots/main.png)